Geometry of vector bundle extensions and applications to a generalised theta divisor: Tangent cones of a generalised theta divisor

+{ \textbf{Note:} To readers following the reference in Lemma 4.5 of the article \cite{HJ2008} of Trygve Johnsen and the present author: Please note that the reference is to a early version of the present article, which can be found online at \texttt{http://arxiv.org/abs/math/0610970v3} .
+I \nolinebreak apologise for this inconvenience.}\\

-In this section we use Theorem \ref{geomext} to generalise two well-known results on line bundles over curves to bundles of higher rank.
+In this section we use Theorem \ref{liftcrit} to generalise two well-known results on line bundles over curves to bundles of higher rank: the Riemann--Kempf singularity theorem and the geometric Riemann--Roch theorem.
+We begin with a brief review of these results in the line bundle case.\\

 Let $X$ be a curve of genus $g \geq 3$.
-We assume for simplicity that $X$ is nonhyperelliptic, so that $\phi_{\Kx} \colon X \hookrightarrow |\Kx|^*$ is an embedding.
-We denote $J^{g-1}$ the Jacobian variety parametrising line bundles of degree $g-1$ over $X$, and we write $\Theta$ for the natural divisor on $J^{g-1}$ whose support consists of bundles with sections.\\
+We assume for simplicity that $X$ is nonhyperelliptic, so that the canonical map $\phi \colon X \hookrightarrow |\Kx|^*$ is an embedding.
+We denote $J^{g-1}$ the Jacobian variety parametrising line bundles of degree $g-1$ over $X$, and we write $W_{g-1}$ for the natural divisor on $J^{g-1}$ whose support consists of bundles with sections.